-The source of Hopewell Water Company's water are two springs: the Zimmerman Spring and the Nelson (Palmer Creek) Spring.
-They are located in the Eola Hills.
+The source of Hopewell Water Company's water historically has been two springs: the Zimmerman Spring and the Nelson (Palmer Creek) Spring.
+In 2007, during our water crisis a well was drilled next to the Zimmerman Spring on the Aldrich property.
+This well is used to supplement during times of the year when the springs are not producing enough water to meet the needs of the members.
+They are all located in the Eola Hills.